l3lackShark/osu-dmenu-skin-elements-changer/README.md

 **TODO**
 - Proper Restore functionality (currently Restore folder only saves previous configuration[overrides each time])
-- Ability to change ComboColors
+- Ability to change ComboColors/Hitsounds
+- Misc functionality (Openning skin.ini, current skin folder, etc..)
+- Online integration (Download skins or even elements on their own)

 Feel free to submit any issues or PR's to clean up some of the dirtiness that I've made!